 Contents

-Disaster recovery is the critical phase after immediate threats to human life have passed, when communities begin the long process of rebuilding.
 It’s not a scenario anyone relishes thinking about.
-But a comprehensive disaster recovery plan ensures that the right systems are in place to support residents as they rebuild their homes, their businesses—and their lives.
+But a comprehensive disaster recovery plan gives residents the support they need to rebuild their homes, their businesses—and their lives.

-Think back to the beginning of the COVID-19 pandemic.
-Since most communities hadn’t known to prepare for a pandemic, many used simple, free tools like Google Forms to track infections and vaccine data.
-However, these tools lacked crucial functionality like workflows, case tracking, data reporting, and visualization.
+Think back to the beginning of COVID-19.
+Most communities hadn’t known to prepare for a pandemic.
+So, many of them used simple, free tools like Google Forms to track infections and vaccine data.
+But these tools don’t have advanced features like workflows, case tracking, data reporting, and visualization.
+That meant more “daily detours” like manual data entry.

 You don’t want to face the same problems in the face of a devastating situation in your community.
 That means the time to choose and implement a permitting solution isn’t after a disaster has struck, but before.